 PRX002 is a treatment that targets a toxic form of a protein called alpha synuclein – which is believed by many to be one of the main villains in Parkinson’s.

 In today’s post, we will discuss what immunotherapy is, review the results of the clinical trial, and consider what immunotherapy could mean for the Parkinson’s community.

 I have previously mentioned on this website that any ‘cure for Parkinson’s’ is going to require three components:

 - Some form of cell replacement therapy

-This week we got some interesting clinical news regarding the one of these components: A disease halting mechanism
+This week we got some interesting clinical news regarding the one of these components: A disease halting mechanism.

-Clinical trial results from Austria suggest that a new immunotherapy approach in people with Parkinson’s is both safe and well tolerated over long periods of time.
+The Phase I results of a clinical trial being conducted by a company called Prothena suggest that a new immunotherapy approach in people with Parkinson’s is both safe and well tolerated over long periods of time.